IvannKurchenko/blog-data-prototyping/POST.md

 So let's consider recommendation we are going to generate:

 Application calculates total amount of money spend on restaurants in workweek during current and previous month.
-If those values differs on more than 75%, we can suggest generate insight to optimize expenses in this category.
+If those values differs on more than 75%, we can suggest optimizing expenses in this category.
 For simplicity, let's say we generate this report once per month.

 ```scala